Insurgency in the northern Gaza Strip: Jabalia operation

+Netzarim Corridor rocket attacks

+On 15 August 2024, al-Quds Brigades, al-Aqsa Martyrs' Brigades and the Abdul al-Qadir al-Husseini Brigades fired rockets at IDF positions in the Netzarim Corridor.

 Siege of Beit Hanoun

 In Beit Hanoun, the IDF conducted bombings on the night of 11–12 November 2024 and targeted fleeing civilians with drones and sniper fire the next day.
 The IDF besieged some 130 families in a shelter in the city and forced them to leave at gunpoint.

-Despite claiming to have “dismantled Hamas” in Beit Hanoun, Israeli forces who entered the abandoned city on 23 December were immediately ambushed by militants.
+Despite claiming to have "dismantled Hamas" in Beit Hanoun, Israeli forces who entered the abandoned city on 23 December were immediately ambushed by militants.
 The IDF acknowledged and incident where a combat vehicle in Beit Hanoun was targeted by anti-tank weapons, eliminating three soldiers.

 On 28 December, Israeli forces previously in Rafah were redeployed to begin operating in Beit Hanoun.
 In another ambush whose details the IDF did not publicise, it acknowledged that three soldiers in Beit Hanoun were wounded and a West Bank settler in the IDF was eliminated.

 On 4 January 2025, the IDF destroyed a major Hamas complex in Beit Hanoun.

 An IDF company commander and his deputy were killed in Beit Hanoun after Hamas militants fired an anti-tank missile at their vehicle on 6 January, and a further three Israeli soldiers were killed when Hamas detonated an IED under their vehicle and three more were seriously wounded on the 8th.

 On 11 January, an Israeli patrol fell into an ambush in Beit Hanoun.
 A Merkava was hit by an IED explosion, killing all four of its occupants.
 The remaining soldiers were then attacked by Hamas militants who opened fire on them before withdrawing, wounding a further six.